btrask/stronglink/SECURITY.md

 - Unfixed: CSRF tokens are not used
 - Unfixed: HTTPS is not supported
-- Unfixed: Digital signatures (e.g. GPG) are not supported
+- Unfixed: Digital signatures (e.g. GPG or [OpenBSD's Signify](http://www.openbsd.org/papers/bsdcan-signify.html)) are not supported
 - Unfixed: DOM-based template parsing is not used
 - Unfixed: The user query parser and content-disposition parser use lots of raw pointer manipulation
 - 2015-05-30: Confused UV errors with DB errors in upload handler (not exploitable; fixed in 0065f969845981781bf2d3eab330a74a070dd079)